 Although sawgrass in the Everglades can harm the human hand, it is essential to life in the Everglades in many ways.
 Not only is it efficient at utilizing nutrients to sustain the health of its surrounding environment, but as it decays, it creates a healthy, organic soil called peat.
 It provides energy to migrating birds with its nutritious seeds, and provides safe shelter for animals like alligators.

-To learn more about how sawgrass contributes to everyday life in the Everglades, embark on an airboat tour with Everglades Holiday Park.
+To learn more about how sawgrass contributes to everyday life in the Everglades, embark on an group airboat tours with Everglades Holiday Park.
 Our expert airboat captains will take you deep into the heart of the Everglades where sawgrass grows in abundance.This entry was posted in Everglades Holiday Park Blog on .